Jim Rose’s Timeless Artistic Legacy

 Color was inherent to the material in Jim’s furniture: the cool blue-gray of hot-rolled steel, the warm patina of aged Corten, the occasional red ringed drawer-pull sourced from old painted railroad washers.
 Jim finished each piece with a Minwax paste, protecting it without detracting from the material’s essential nature.

-From the beginning, when he was a student at the Art Institute of Chicago, Jim has worked with scrap materials.
+From the beginning, when he was a student at the Art Institute of Chicago, Jim worked with scrap materials.
 It was a practical decision that would instill his work with a timeworn spirit for years to come.

-“I was doing a lot of silver and bronze casting,” Jim says, “and I had to find an affordable material, so I started sourcing from a scrapyard.
+“I was doing a lot of silver and bronze casting,” Jim told us, “and I had to find an affordable material, so I started sourcing from a scrapyard.
 Happily, it was a sustainable choice — I didn’t have to use harsh chemicals, and the steel was already aged by the environment.”

 In steel, his furniture brings the past into the present.
 The material is contemporary, but the shapes stretch back to the austere, self-sufficient Shaker furniture of the 1800s and further afield to the simple but superbly crafted pieces of China’s Ming Dynasty (1368-1644).

 Longevity played a significant role in his work.
 Each piece was crafted from materials that will last well into the future.
 In conversations that circle between continents and time periods, the furniture easily adapts to any space.
 For Jim, the idea of endurance was less about the furniture itself and more about the people who use it.